saltstack/salt-enhancement-proposals/delayed-state-rendering.md

 ## Edge Cases

-Since the requisite and delayed render is so generalized, the author can potentially do complicated things.
+Since the requisite and delayed render is so generalized, the user can potentially do complicated things.

 ### Nested delayed_renders